 On the downside, standard glass is fragile due to the rapid annealing process, and any customizations that are done, need to be handled with more care than with tempered glass.
 Likewise, if the standard glass breaks, the fragments are large and sharp, making a potential hazard for anyone around the material in households, commercial buildings, and properties.

 Safe, strong, and safer upon impact, tempered glass has been used as a standard labeled safe material for vehicles, residences, commercial buildings, and many other industries because of its durability.
 Think of a car accident.
 Often when an accident occurs, the glass isn’t completely shattered, and this is beneficial to the driver to great extent.

 Opposite of standard glass, when cooled, tempered glass is annealed slowly.
 How slow is slow?
 Tempered glass is allowed to cool naturally allowing the glass to become stronger.
 During impact, there is likely to be scratches and fragments, instead of large chunks and pieces.

 The downside to tempered glass is that there isn’t an opportunity for the glass to be customizable, at least not as easily as it would be for standard glass.
 For this reason, what you see is what you get!
 Because this material is stronger, it is heavier and should be moved with caution when installing.

 When it is time to choose between standard and tempered glass, the decision is up to the buyer.
 If safety is more important than customization, choose tempered.
 If you want a fully customized door, the standard might be a better choice!

-If you have more questions about the differences in glass types or simply want to talk about glass windows or doors in your home or business, give us a call, and schedule a consultation, today!
+If you have more questions about the differences in glass types or simply want to talk about glass windows or doors in your home or business, give Signature Impact Windows & Doors in Miami a call at 305-912-7493, or request a quote online today!